tldr-pages/tldr/pages/linux/loadkeys.md

 `loadkeys -p (or --parse)`

-- Suppresses all normal output:
+- Suppress the all normal output:

 `loadkeys -q (or --quiet)`